EuroProofNet/europroofnet.github.io/_pages/WEPN/2024/meeting.md

 ### Funding applications: (deadline: TBA)

 The EuroProofNet COST action can provide funding for a limited amount of participants - **all genders welcome to apply for funding**!
 If you would like the apply for funding, fill out the details for funding on the registration form.
-Before applying for funding see [reimbursement rules](../reimbursement-rules). <!--The daily allowance was set to 80€.-->
+Before applying for funding see [reimbursement rules](../reimbursement-rules).

 Funding application form: TBA

-Note that it is possible to arrive a few days before and leave a few days after the workshop (for instance in case you want to also attend ITP 2023) but a maximum of 2.4 daily allowances will be reimbursed.
+Note that it is possible to arrive a few days before and leave a few days after the workshop but a maximum of 2.4 daily allowances will be reimbursed.

 Please contact Sandra Alves if you have any problem during the application for funding process, including reluctance to use google forms.